lovell/sharp/docs/install.md

 Works with your choice of JavaScript package manager.

-Please ensure optional dependencies can be installed.
+> ⚠️  **Please ensure your package manager is configured to install optional dependencies**

 ```sh
 npm install sharp